This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Recycling plastic requires significantly less energy and produces lower carbon emissions during production.

-You use sustainable renewable content with a social impact.
+You use sustainable renewable content with a positive social impact.

 Every year, millions of tonnes of oyster shells are thrown away.
 You give it a second life!